 The price of fuel and energy needed to run our vehicles and equipment is unpredictable and fluctuates based on events outside our control, including geopolitical developments, supply and demand for oil and gas, actions by OPEC and other oil and gas producers, war and unrest in oil producing countries, regional production patterns, limits on refining capacities, natural disasters and environmental concerns.
-As discussed below, the recent increases in fuel costs have had a negative impact on our delivery and production costs.
-Further increases in fuel costs could impact our results going forward.
+Increases in fuel costs could impact our financial results.

-The current worldwide economic uncertainty may negatively impact our revenues and operating performance in fiscal 2013 and beyond due to the impact on spending plans and employment levels of our customers and sales prospects.
-Throughout fiscal 2012, U.S. and Canadian unemployment rates remained high, which had a negative effect on wearer levels and, as a result, on our business.
+The current worldwide economic uncertainty may negatively impact our revenues and operating performance in fiscal 2014 and beyond due to the impact on spending plans and employment levels of our customers and sales prospects.
+Throughout fiscal 2013, U.S. and Canadian unemployment rates remained high, which had a negative effect on wearer levels and, as a result, on our business.